BibleClinger/F4DXWrapper/README.md

 UOAF has tested this project throughout early development during regular weekly MP events.
 No crashes. \o/

+# Documentation

+Please see the project wiki at github for more extensive documentation: https://github.com/BibleClinger/F4DXWrapper/wiki

 # Extra Reading

 * The Windows API for Direct3D 9: https://docs.microsoft.com/en-us/windows/win32/api/_direct3d9/.
 This resource is necessary for any D3D9 project.